React Native and Xamarin are great tools for mobile app development. Both of them are very popular.

 Official site: visualstudio.microsoft.com/xamarin

-React Native: React Native provides near-native performance.
+React Native performance: React Native provides near-native performance.
 With this tool, you can build super fast apps.
 The official site may claim that it gives native performance, but keep in mind that true native performance can be achieved only with native languages such as Java, Objective-C, and Swift.

 This framework allows you to use native code in your app, so you can build some part of your app using native code and the remaining part using React Native — the Facebook app is built in this way.
 Use of native code will greatly improve the app’s performance.